A comparison of smooth basis constructions for isogeometric analysis: Multi-patch isogeometric analysis: literature review

 \subsubsection{Parametric continuity everywhere}

 The starting point for this class of constructions is different from the previous.
 Here we create smooth splines in a parametric sense between neighboring mesh elements.
 Such parametric $C^1$ conditions are easy to resolve, but they lead to singularities at vertices of valencies other than four, so-called extraordinary vertices.
 This is due to the conflicting coupling conditions on partial derivatives around the EVs, which lead to all partial derivatives to vanish there.
 Inspired by the Degenerate Patch (D-Patch) approach from \cite{Reif1997}, the works of \cite{Nguyen2016,Toshniwal2017} provide $C^1$ smooth spline spaces for multi-patch geometries with parametric smoothness everywhere.
 On extraordinary vertices (EVs), which is a junction between 3 or 5 or more patches (i.e. valence $\nu>2,\nu\neq4$), the original D-Patch method shows a singularity of the basis in EVs combined with a reduction of degrees of freedom in this point.
 An improvement of the D-Patch method was presented in \cite{Nguyen2016}, by splitting elements around the EVs such that every element is associated to four degrees of freedom.
 However, this construction does not have non-negativity and is based on PHT splines, which have limited smoothness.
 A new design and analysis framework for multi-patch geometries was presented in \cite{Toshniwal2017}, based on D-Patches with T-splines for refinement and non-negative splines yielding optimal convergence properties.
 This was also demonstrated in \cite{Casquero2020} for isogeometric Kirchhoff--Love shells.
+In the work \cite{Wei2022}, it is motivated that this construction can also be used if only one element around the EV is isolated.
 More details on the D-Patch method are provided in \cref{subsubsec:dpatch}.\\

 Alternatively, subdivision surface based constructions lead to unstructured splines that are parametrically continuous everywhere, cf. \cite{barendrecht2013isogeometric,riffnaller2016isogeometric,pan2016isogeometric,barendrecht2018efficient,zhang2018subdivision}.
 However, such approaches require an infinite number of polynomial pieces around each EV.
 Thus, we discard them for our comparison.
 Moreover, in general their approximation properties are severely reduced near EVs \cite{Takacs2023b}.\\